kaiyi27/tp/docs/UserGuide.md

 Reschedules a meeting with a person

-Format: `reschedule INDEX mi/MEETING INDEX md/DATE mt/TIME `
+Format: `reschedule INDEX mi/MEETING_INDEX md/DATE mt/TIME `

-* Reschedules meeting with a person at the specified INDEX.
+* Reschedules meeting with a person at the specified `INDEX`.
 The index is the same as the above for schedule.
-* Selects a meeting from the list of meetings using the MEETING INDEX.
+* Selects a meeting from the list of meetings using the `MEETING_INDEX`.

 Examples: `reschedule 1 mi/2 md/05-09-2024 mt/17:00`